Kitware/ndsampler/README.rst

 For classification tasks the MS-COCO data could just be that every image has an annotation that takes up the entire image.

+The aspiration of this module is to allow you to access your data in-situ (i.e. no pre-processing), although the cost of that may depend on how efficient your data is to access.
+However a faster cache can be built at the cost of disk space.
+Currently we have a "cog" and "npy" backend.
+Help is wanted to integrate backends for hdf5 and other medical / domain-specific formats.

 Installation
 ------------